A Critical Look at Forced Fetching

 Posted on May 27th, 2013 by FetchMasters in Positive Dog Training

-Update, if you have a hunting dog, we have a five-part video series on training the retrieve positively in our Positive Gun Dog Training Pro site.
-If you have a pet dog, you we also have the series posted in our Dog Training Distance Coaching Program.
+Update: if you have a hunting dog, we have a five-part video series on training them to retrieve positively in our Positive Gun Dog Training Pro site.
+If you have a pet dog, we also have the series posted in our Dog Training Distance Coaching Program.

 Is forced fetching the only way to guarantee a reliable retrieve to hand?

 Forced fetching has become a deeply entrenched method for training gun dogs to retrieve.
 Many claims are made about its effectiveness – some downright mythical.
 For example, a quick Google search for forced fetching will unearth (un-web?) many claims that are some flavor of “forced fetching is the only way to guarantee a reliable retrieve to hand.”